alexlehner3868/ChatRoomApplication/README.md

 ## Tentative Plan

 Our team will work in parallel on client, server, and persistence components, with early agreement on message protocol and database schema to ensure smooth integration.
-Development will proceed in 4 phases: Parallel setup, integration, feature completion, and polishing and testing.
+Development will proceed in 4 phases: Parallel setup, integration, feature completion, and polishing & testing.

 ### Breakdown of Team Member Responsibilities:
 #### Alex – Client Development